glotzerlab/parsnip/_joss/paper.md

 of crystal structures include atoms, macromolecules, and nanoparticles.
-While many excellent libraries provide high-level interfaces and strict class hierarchies for crystallographic data, the general nature of simulation science drives a need for array-formatted storage with memory layouts that easily translate between simulation frameworks.
-This shift in design focus provides a simple, intuitive software frontend that integrates tightly with existing standards for molecular simulation and analysis.
-This marks a contrast in design between `parsnip` and existing crystallography libraries like **ASE**, which provides wrapper types specific to elemental systems and **PyCIFRW**, which lays out data in a noncontiguous manner [@Larsen2017; @Hester2006].
+While many excellent libraries provide high-level interfaces and strict class hierarchies for crystallographic data, the general nature of simulation science drives a need for array-formatted storage that easily translates across simulation frameworks and system length-scales.
+Parsnip addresses this need by providing a simple, intuitive, and well-documented software frontend that integrates tightly with existing standards for molecular simulation and analysis.
+This marks a contrast in design between `parsnip` and existing crystallography libraries like **ASE**, which provides wrapper types specific to elemental systems and **PyCIFRW**, which lacks public documentation and lays out data in a non-contiguous manner [@ASE; @PyCIFRW].

 `parsnip` supports colloidal and mesoscale materials research in addition to the atomic and protein datasets for which the CIF and mmCIF specifications were originally designed